shrockw/cs257/README.md

 Usage Statments:

-#To search for a recipe using include/omit filters
+#To search for a recipe using include/omit filters \n
-#<ingredients> should be a comma-separated list of ingredients enclosed in quotes
+#<ingredients> should be a comma-separated list of ingredients enclosed in quotes \n
-Usage: python cl.py --search --include_ingredients <ingredients> --omit_ingredients <ingredients>
+Usage: python cl.py --search --include_ingredients <ingredients> --omit_ingredients <ingredients> \n

 #To get a random recipe by specifying how many to return
 python cl.py --random <number>